Buying Recommendations

 The appropriate bed/mattress size

 This is of course a matter of taste and room conditions.
 People feel individually comfortable with 100 cm wide and with 120-140 cm very comfortable.
 Couples search usually for 160-180 cm wide, except when they want more body contact.
 A bed 200 cm wide is good for those ones who move a lot during the sleep or “family beds”.

-Speaking of family bed: while the classic maximal width is 200 cm, more and more often parents choose more flexible options, for example, two 140 cm wide mattresses, which one will later go to the child’s room; or one mattress 160 cm wide plus a 90 cm wide mattress for the child.
-A low to the ground, expandable bedframe is recommended, like our Proof.
+By the way, family bed: while the classic maximal width is 200 cm, more and more often parents choose more flexible options, for example, two 140cm wide mattresses, which one will later go to the child’s room; or one mattress 160 cm wide plus a 90 cm wide mattress for the child.

 Couples who are used to spring mattresses frequently chose larger dimensions to avoid mutual interference, but a natural latex mattress is so stable that choosing a bigger size is not necessary.